 The rate of hourly pay increases gradually with experience.

 Pay per Mile is also known as the Cent per Mile payment method.
 Companies that offer this payment method compensate drivers depending on the number of miles they travel.
 Here are three common pay per mile methods that truck drivers use:

-- Practical mileage – the employer calculates the miles using the most practical/efficient path between the company and the destination.
+- Practical mileage – The employer calculates the miles using the most practical/efficient path between the company and the destination.
 The distance calculation is done using a satellite known as the route.
-The satellite operation is similar to that of Google maps.

 Salary is the standard payment method for permanent truck drivers.
 The drivers expect a certain predetermined amount every day, week, or month.
 The pay is always flat, irrespective of the miles or the hours they work.